Read on for a handy how-to guide for sustainable startups seeking investors.

 Start-up oriented, corporate lawyers – these professionals can often be found on the phone to VC firms, since incorporation and/or negotiating stock option plans are among the first needed tasks in a deal flow.

-Start-up focused recruiters - they know everyone!
-And the best ones are already working with the best VC-backed organizations.
+Start-up focused recruiters know everyone in their space, and the best ones are already working with the best VC-backed organizations.

 Through their portfolios – great VC companies often publicly promote their successes.
 What better way to reach a potential backer, than to network with other green companies she or he has already backed?